 You and your doctor can sometimes overlook fatigue, especially if you have other side effects.
-It’s important to tell your doctor or nurse about how you’re coping day to day and if you are struggling.
+It’s important to tell your doctor or nurse about how you’re coping daily and if you are struggling.

 Fatigue can affect the way you feel about yourself and your relationships with other people.
-You can feel very down and not want to go out or be with people which can be hard for them to understand.
+You can feel very down and not want to go out or be with people, which can be challenging for them to understand.

 You might have to stop working or cut down your hours.
 This can affect how much money you have.

-Fatigue is very real and can have a big impact on your life.
+Fatigue is very real and can have a significant impact on your life.
 Let your doctor or nurse know if you think you have symptoms of fatigue.
-There are ways of managing it and your medical team will try to help you.
+There are ways of managing it, and your medical team will try to help you.

 Coping strategies: Medical treatments and self-care

-Because cancer-related fatigue may be caused by many factors, your doctor may suggest more than one method to reduce and cope with your symptoms.
-These may include self-care methods and, in certain cases, medications or medical procedures.
+Because many factors may cause cancer-related fatigue, your doctor may suggest multiple methods to reduce and cope with your symptoms.
+These may include self-care methods and, in some instances, medications or medical procedures.

 Medications may be available to treat the underlying cause of your fatigue.
-For instance, if your fatigue is the result of anaemia, blood transfusions may help.
+For instance, if your fatigue results from anaemia, blood transfusions may help.
 Medications that stimulate your bone marrow to produce more red blood cells might be another option.

 Improving your ability to sleep can help relieve fatigue.
 Sometimes medication can be effective in helping you sleep.